FireRat666/shorter/README.md

 With the configuration and environment variables set, you can trigger your first deployment.
 The application will start, connect to the database, and be available at your Render URL.

 ## Future Ideas
-*   **Editing Existing Links**: Add the ability for an admin to change the destination URL of an existing short link.
 *   **Two-Factor Authentication (2FA)**: Enhance admin panel security by requiring a second factor (e.g., TOTP) for login.
 *   **Public API**: Create a RESTful API for programmatic link creation and management, protected by API keys.
 *   **Abuse Reporting**: Add a form, protected by a captcha, for users to report links that violate the Terms of Service.